bchainzhang/bchainzhang.github.io/index.md

 - <a href="https://github.com/monero-project/urs">Unique ring signatures and Monero</a>.

-- A clean definition of tweakable cipher was introduced in our RSA 2011 paper and widely used in subsequent tweakable cipher and encryption schemes (including the CAESAR competition candidates).
+- A clean definition of online cipher was introduced in our RSA 2011 paper and widely used in subsequent online encryption and online authenticated encryption schemes (including the CAESAR competition candidates).

 - The most efficient ABA so far: CCS 2022 (Pillar)